A photo of facility MUD LAKE CAMPGROUND with Waterfront

 Directions

 From Baker City, head north on Highway 30 toward Haines for approximately 10 miles.
-In Haines, turn left and follow the Anthony Lake Highway signs (turns into Forest Road 73 and Elkhorn Scenic Byway) for 25 miles to the Anthony Lake Recreation Area.
+In Haines, turn left and follow the Anthony Lake Highway signs (Forest Road 73/Elkhorn Scenic Byway) for 25 miles to the Anthony Lake Recreation Area.
 Turn right into the campground across from the ski area.
-From La Grande, head south on Interstate 84 for 25 miles to exit 285 in North Powder.
-In North Powder, follow the ski area signs on Highway 237 for 4 miles to Ellis Road.
-Turn left on Ellis Road and go about a mile to the Anthony Lake Highway.
-Turn right and follow the Anthony Lake Highway (becomes Forest Road 73) for 16 miles to the campground entrance on the right, across from the ski area.
+From La Grande, head south on I-84 for 25 miles to exit 285 in North Powder.
+Follow Highway 237 for 4 miles to Ellis Road, turn left for about a mile to the Anthony Lake Highway, then turn right and continue 16 miles to the campground.

 Amenities